Sulfur Chemistry in the Atmospheres of Warm and Hot Jupiters

-To begin with, we investigate the simplest scenario for sulfur chemistry in hot Jupiters: An isothermal atmosphere model that is purely in local thermodynamic equilibrium, without any form of diffusion or photochemistry.
+To begin with, we investigate the simplest scenario for sulfur chemistry in hot Jupiters: An isothermal atmosphere model that is purely in local thermochemical equilibrium, without any form of diffusion or photochemistry.

 In Figure \ref{fig:IsoEQ} we show comparisons of three isothermal atmospheres in chemical equilibrium.
-The isothermal temperatures of these atmospheres are $1000\,\mathrm{K}$ (Solid), $1200\,\mathrm{K}$ (Dotted) and $1400\,\mathrm{K}$ (Dashed).
-All three have a solar metalicity and a gravity of $10\, \mathrm{m s^{-2}}$.
+The isothermal temperatures of these atmospheres are $1000\,\mathrm{K}$ (solid), $1200\,\mathrm{K}$ (dotted) and $1400\,\mathrm{K}$ (dashed).
+All three have a solar metalicity and a gravity of $10\, \mathrm{m\, s^{-2}}$.
 We plot carbon monoxide, \ce{CO}, and sulfur bearing species that have a mixing ratio greater than $10^{-10}$ at any point in the atmosphere.
 In this manner we can show the full scope of sulfur chemistry throughout the entire atmosphere.

 The first point of note is the preference of sulfur to form \ce{H2S}.
 At all temperatures shown, \ce{H2S} is the primary carrier of sulfur throughout the majority of the atmosphere, with an abundance of ~$2\times10^{-5}$ for most of the deep atmosphere.
 It is only at low pressures along the hottest isotherms where this changes, with the primary sulfur carrier becoming atomic \ce{S}.
 The reactions that set these abundances are